Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Row.md

 ## <code class="doc-symbol doc-symbol-function"></code> `getValue` {#safeds.data.tabular.containers.Row.getValue data-toc-label='[function] getValue'}

 Get the value of the specified column.
+This WILL LATER BE equivalent to using the `[]` operator (indexed access).

 **Parameters:**